Workers hit McDonald's with new sexual harassment claims

 Also, McDonald’s in April proposed settling a National Labor Relations Board case that allows it to avoid a joint employer ruling without paying any money to franchise workers who claimed they were fired, suspended or had their hours cut for participating in Fight for $15 protests calling for higher wages.

-Reporting by Lisa Baertlein in Los Angeles and Daniel Wiessner in New York; Editing by Toni Reinhold
+Reporting by Lisa Baertlein in Los Angeles and Daniel Wiessner in New York Editing by Toni Reinhold